-Burning treated wood, garbage, solvents, colored paper, chemical chimney cleaners, or trash may result in the release of toxic fumes.
+Burning any of the above may result in the release of toxic fumes or render the heater ineffective and cause smoke.

 Never use gasoline, gasoline-type lantern fuel, kerosene, charcoal lighter fluid, or similar liquids to start or "freshen up" a fire in this heater.